RLAlpha49/SpotifySkipTracker/README.md

 2. If prompted, enter the missing configuration variables.
 3. Your default browser will open; log in with your Spotify account to grant access.
 4. After successful authentication, the GUI will start monitoring your playback.
+   - It is possible that the application will not start due to a firewall or antivirus blocking the network access.
+If this happens, try to add the application to the exceptions list of your firewall and antivirus.

 ### Monitoring Playback